paritosh64ce/rxjs-pub-sub/libs/rxjs-pub-sub/README.md

 ## Change Log

-> 1.0.0 - 1.0.3:
+> 0.0.1 - 1.0.0:
-> Basic functionality and README file updates
+> Basic functionality from `@pscoped/ngx-pub-sub` and README file updates

 ### Like this work?
 [Star this repository](https://github.com/paritosh64ce/ngx-pub-sub/stargazers) on GitHub